mik-jozef/chalk/spec-notes.md

-  semantics, it should follow from them instead of having to be part of the spec should all variables be secretly pointers, as in Java? switch - `default:` vs `case _:`? returning local type returns `null`
+  semantics, it should follow from them instead of having to be part of the spec should all variables be secretly pointers, as in Java? switch - `default:` vs `case _:`? returning a local type is an error?
   ```
+  class X() {
     class A {}

-  class X() {
-    class B {}

-    return randBool() ?
-A : B; // Error: cannot convert type class|Null to class.
+    return A; // Error
   }
   ```
-class can have `mut` members that are modifyable even if instance is `const`, must be private disallow module-wide (mutable) state in libraries? or totally? make void a class with just one instance so it can be used generically, eg `Promise<Void>`? if `Int(Int)` is `Function<Int, Int>`, what is `Int<Int i>()`? getters/setters? or unification of properties and functions without arguments? function overloading creates duplicate variables, what to do with it?
+class can have `mut` members that are modifyable even if instance is `const`, must be private if `Int(Int)` is `Function<Int, Int>`, what is `Int<Int i>()`? getters/setters? or unification of properties and functions without arguments? function overloading creates duplicate variables, what to do with it?